 Andrew decided on the name for the brewery after discovering that the HMS Victory was built in the Dockyard, this having been the "Flagship" of the famous Admiral Horatio Nelson.

-Production commenced on 25th February with the now popular ENSIGN (4.2%) brew followed by FUTTOCK (5.2%), a dark ruby red ale.
-After these came CAPSTAN (3.8%) (now replaced by a stronger version and renamed TRAFALGAR BITTER (4.1%)), CROWS NEST (4.8%), a pale coloured ale the style of which was requested by the Man of Kent, Rochester and finally GANG PLANK (5.8%) which was produced as a winter brew.
+Production commenced on 25th February with the popular Ensign (4.2%) brew followed by Futtock (5.2%), a dark ruby red ale.
+After these came Capstan (3.8%) (later replaced by a stronger version and renamed Trafalgar Bitter (4.1%)), Crows Nest (4.8%), a pale-coloured ale the style of which was requested by the Man of Kent, Rochester and finally Gang Plank (5.8%) which was produced as a Winter brew.

-Other additions to these have been seasonal beers, SPRING PRIDE (4.0%) produced in the spring, (now raised in strength to 4.4%) an autumn beer MOBY DICK (4.4%) and new for 2001 a summer offering of POWDER MONKEY (4.4%).
-FRIGGIN IN THE RIGGIN (4.7%) was developed as a special request and has become so popular that it is a regular brew.
-A hop additive is added to the ENSIGN brew to create SPANKER (4.2%).
-A special brew for the Millennium, FRIGGIN MILLENNIUM (5.0%) has been retained as an occasional beer under the name SHIPWRECKED.
+Other additions to these have been seasonal beers, Spring Pride (4.0%) produced in the Spring (and later raised in strength to 4.4%), an Autumn beer Moby Dick (4.4%) and, in 2001, a Summer offering of Powder Monkey (4.4%).
+Friggin In The Riggin (4.7%) was developed as a special request and has become so popular that it became a regular brew.
+A hop additive was added to the Ensign brew to create Spanker (4.2%).
+A special brew for the Millennium, Friggin Millenium (5.0%) has been retained as an occasional beer under the name Shipwrecked.

-On the specialist side a stout named OLD SEA DOG STOUT (5.5%) is brought out at winter time and a mild VICTORY MILD (3.5%) for CAMRA's "May is Mild" month.
-Because of the Friggin in the Riggin?s popularity, a stronger version was produced for Christmas 1997 named FRIGGIN YULETIDE (5.5%).
-This will be retained instead of GANG PLANK.
+On the specialist side a stout named Old Sea Dog Stout (5.5%) was brought out at winter time and a mild Victory Mild (3.5%).
+Because of the Friggin in the Riggin's popularity, a stronger version was produced for Christmas 1997 named Friggin Yuletide (5.5%).
+This was retained instead of Gang Plank.

-In addition to the main portfolio of ales, special brews have been carried out, firstly for VE day called VE SPECIAL (4.0%) and one to commemorate the 190th anniversary of the Battle of Trafalgar, NELSONS BLOOD (6.0%).
-This has attracted a specialist following and due to requests is brewed at other times during the year.
-For the World Cup in June/July 1998, a special brew was produced, ENGLAND EXPECTS THAT EVERY MAN WILL DO HIS DUTY (4.4%).
+In addition to the main portfolio of ales, special brews have been carried out, firstly for VE Day called VE Special (4.0%) and one to commemorate the 190th anniversary of the Battle of Trafalgar, Nelsons Blood (6.0%).
+This attracted a specialist following and due to requests was brewed at other times during the year.
+For the World Cup in June/July 1998, a special brew was produced, England Expects That Every Man Will Do His Duty (4.4%).
 This was received so well that it was retained for a time as B.S.T.
 (British Summer Time).

-A new addition in 1998 was DESTROYER (4.0%) which was brewed to raise funds for the restoration and maintenance of the last surviving world war two destroyer, HMS Cavalier, which is now an attraction in the Historic Dockyard.
-Another fund raising brew PADDLE STEAMER BITTER (3.8%) was launched in July 2000 for restoration of the paddle steamer "Medway Queen" which earned itself the title "Heroine of Dunkirk" in recognition for the many lives that it saved during the evacuation of Dunkirk in World War II.
+A new addition in 1998 was Destroyer (4.0%) which was brewed to raise funds for the restoration and maintenance of the last surviving world war two destroyer, HMS Cavalier, which was an attraction in the Historic Dockyard.
+Another fundraising brew Paddle Steamer Bitter (3.8%) was launched in July 2000 for the restoration of the paddle steamer "Medway Queen" which earned itself the title "Heroine of Dunkirk" in recognition of the many lives that it saved during the evacuation of Dunkirk in World War II.

-The Brewery has just opened its first tied outlet in the Dockyard.
-Named "The Harbourmasters Club", it is open to visitors to the Dockyard during the daytime, but restricted to members in the evening.
+The Brewery opened its first tied outlet in the Dockyard.
+Named "The Harbourmasters Club", it opened to visitors to the Dockyard during the daytime but restricted to members in the evening.

-The brewery went into voluntary liquidation during the late spring of 2003, but restarted under new ownership as The Nelson Brewing Co..
+The brewery went into voluntary liquidation during the late Spring 2003, but restarted under new ownership as Nelson Brewing Co.
+UK Ltd.

 Beers Brewed